EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 2(i).
 Creating a new column from existing columns

-You can indeed create a new column as you normally might with `data.frame`, but with `data.table`, you can create a column from within square brackets - saving keystrokes
+You can create a new column in `data.table` just like you would in a `data.frame`.
+However, with `data.table`, you can create a column directly within the square brackets, which is more efficient and saves you extra keystrokes.
 ```
 # data.frame syntax (also works on data.table)
 penguins_dt$flipper_body_ratio <- penguins_dt$flipper_length_mm / penguins_dt$body_mass_g